parthiv-borgohain/parthiv-borgohain/README.md

        - Experience in Product Analytics </br>

 - 🔭 I recently finished working as a Data Scientist with TriNet.
-Prior to that, I got the chacne to work on my Data Science Capstone project with Microsoft.
+Prior to that, I got the chance to work on my Data Science Capstone project with Microsoft.
 Feel free to peruse my other projects and portfolio on GitHub
 - 🌱 I have recently graduated from the MS in Business Analytics program at UT Austin.
 - 😄 Pronouns: He/Him
 - 👯 I’m actively seeking full-time roles in Data Science and Analytics where I can contribute to innovative projects and drive meaningful insights.